 All figure windows come with a navigation toolbar, which can be used to navigate through the data set.
 Here is a description of each of the buttons at the bottom of the toolbar

 This button has two modes: pan and zoom.
 Click the toolbar button to activate panning and zooming, then put your mouse somewhere over an axes.
 Press the left mouse button and hold it to pan the figure, dragging it to a new position.
 When you release it, the data under the point where you pressed will be moved to the point where you released.
 If you press ‘x’ or ‘y’ while panning the motion will be constrained to the x or y axis, respectively.
 Press the right mouse button to zoom, dragging it to a new position.
-The x axis will be zoomed in proportionate to the rightward movement and zoomed out proportionate to the leftward movement.
-Ditto for the y axis and up/down motions.
-The point under your mouse when you begin the zoom remains stationary, allowing you to zoom to an arbitrary point in the figure.
+The x axis will be zoomed in proportionately to the rightward movement and zoomed out proportionately to the leftward movement.
+The same is true for the y axis and up/down motions.
+The point under your mouse when you begin the zoom remains stationary, allowing you to zoom in or out around that point as much as you wish.
 You can use the modifier keys ‘x’, ‘y’ or ‘CONTROL’ to constrain the zoom to the x axis, the y axis, or aspect ratio preserve, respectively.

 With polar plots, the pan and zoom functionality behaves differently.
 The radius axis labels can be dragged using the left mouse button.
 The radius scale can be zoomed in and out using the right mouse button.